You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 Andri and Baby O

-Sensory integration: Let baby touch different clothing textures before putting them on.
+Let them touch the clothes before they go on.
 "This shirt is smooth.
 Your pants are bumpy."
-The AAP confirms these brief sensory experiences support neural pathway development without adding time.
-Physical therapists at CHOP recommend these exact movements for optimal muscle development.
+The AAP confirms these brief sensory experiences support neural pathway development.
+And physical therapists at CHOP recommend these exact movements.

-Motor planning practice: For older babies, encourage participation: "Push your arm through" or "Kick your leg for the pants."
-This builds motor planning and independence gradually.
-Remember that every baby develops at their own pace—our movement milestones guide explains why variation of 30% or more is completely normal.
+For older babies, get them involved.
+"Push your arm through."
+"Kick your leg for the pants."
+It's motor planning practice that takes zero extra time.
+And remember -- every baby develops at their own pace, with 30% or more variation being completely normal.

-Research from Cleveland Clinic occupational therapists shows that varying feeding positions challenges different muscle groups and promotes bilateral brain development.
-La Leche League International emphasizes how feeding positions impact bilateral brain development:
+Cleveland Clinic occupational therapists found that varying feeding positions challenges different muscle groups and promotes bilateral brain development.
+La Leche League International backs this up:

-For bottle-feeding parents, Cleveland Clinic recommends switching sides midway through feeding, mimicking breastfeeding's natural bilateral stimulation.
-This simple switch promotes symmetric development and prevents positional preferences.
+And if you're bottle-feeding, Cleveland Clinic recommends switching sides midway through.
+Just like breastfeeding does naturally.
+It promotes symmetric development and prevents positional preferences.

-Studies from Zero to Three show that narrating during feeding significantly impacts language development:
+This one costs nothing.
+Studies from Zero to Three found that narrating during feeding has a real impact on language development.

-0-6 Months Narration Script: "You're drinking your milk so well.
+It sounds like this: "You're drinking your milk so well.
 I see you holding the bottle with both hands.
 Your eyes are looking at mama.
-Almost finished—just a little more."
+Almost finished -- just a little more."

 Family at the park

-Pincer grasp development: Those Cheerios aren't just food—they're fine motor training tools.
-Research shows self-feeding improves hand-eye coordination and bilateral coordination.
+Those Cheerios aren't just snacks -- they're pincer grasp training.
+Self-feeding improves hand-eye coordination and bilateral coordination.

-Sensory exploration: Different food textures provide crucial sensory input.
-Smooth purees, soft chunks, and finger foods each offer unique sensory experiences that build oral motor skills and sensory processing abilities.
+Different textures -- smooth purees, soft chunks, finger foods -- each one gives your baby different sensory input that builds oral motor skills and sensory processing.

-Weekends offer opportunities to "bank" developmental activities, and research validates this approach.
-Concentrated quality time can compensate for weekday limitations.
-Zero to Three's research validates intensive quality time over quantity.
+Weekends let you "bank" developmental activities.
+And the research actually validates this.
+Concentrated quality time compensates for weekday limitations.
+Zero to Three's research confirms it.

 Baby activity time